spidderk/getcleandataproject/README.md

 ```R
     source("run_analysis.R")
 ```

-3. Final result located at ./cleaning_data_project.txt
+Final result located at ./cleaning_data_project.txt

-## Further Instructions for Assessors
+## Further Instructions for Reviewers
-The final (Step 5) summary data is included in the cleaning_data_project.txt file.
+The Step 5 summary data is included in the cleaning_data_project.txt file.

 1. Copy this file to your working directory.
 2. open the file in R with:
 ```R
     outfile <- "./cleaning_data_project.txt"
     sumdata <- read.table(outfile, header=TRUE)
 ```

-3. See [CodeBook.md](./CodeBook.md) for a description of the data and variables.
+See [CodeBook.md](./CodeBook.md) for a description of the data and variables.